Watch Bollenstreek transform from regular farmland to a fantastical rainbow-hued masterpiece in Spring!

 A Picturesque & Mesmerising Roadtrip

-A scenic route from Amsterdam, you’ll get to capture the true beauty of the countryside and rainbow-hued flower beds.
+Your trip from Amsterdam to Keukenhof promises one thing from the very beginning: a scenic journey.
+You’ll get to capture the true beauty of the countryside and rainbow-hued flower beds.
 If you’re renting a car and planning a roadtrip, there are a few popular attractions on the way from Amsterdam to Keukenhof you can make halt at including The Upside Down Amsterdam, The House Of Bols (Dutch Gin museum), Beatrixpark (another popular city park) etc.

 Flowers, Flowers Everywhere!